artsandmetaphysics/goodlifeodyssey/_essays/as-a-driven-leaf.md

 ## Conversation While Exclusively Relying on Reason

-The second essay is between Elisha and Demonax---a philosopher who has decided to focus more on ethics than metaphysics.
+The second conversation is between Elisha and Demonax---a philosopher who has decided to focus more on ethics than metaphysics.
 It takes place while Elisha remains confident in the power of reason.

 > "Let me explain," Demonax continued.
 "To you philosophy is a science.
 To me it is an art.
 To you it is a method of discovering truth.
 To me it is a guide to noble living … I am the expositor not of a theory but of a skill.
 As a flute teacher imparts his art, first by personal example and then by simple, practical principles, without too much concern over the nature of sound, so I attempt to influence people to live beautifully by striving to live so myself, and by communicating those rules of conduct that have stood the test of time."
 >